 - Daytime drowsiness

 The above symptoms are found in both sleep apnea and depression.
 It’s difficult to define which symptoms started with sleep apnea or with depression, but the point is that they do relate to each other and one disorder may link the other.

-In conclusion, the similarities between sleep apnea, snoring, and depression are very similar.
-It’s difficult for doctors to blame one causing the other, however their symptoms correlate tremendously.
+In conclusion, the similarities between sleep apnea, snoring, and depression is very similar.
+It’s difficult for doctors to blame one causing the other, however, their symptoms correlate tremendously.
 Consult your doctor if you think you suffer from sleep apnea or depression.
 There are treatment options for both and you deserve a good night’s sleep and a healthy mind.